 Bikes & Equipment: You must bring a functioning mountain bike that fits you and is capable of riding on dirt singletrack trails.
 All participants are required to wear a helmet that is certified to the MIPS standard.
 Helmets are required any time on a bike.
 We don’t require but recommend that participants also wear protective sunglasses, bike-specific gloves, and possibly knee and/or elbow pads.
 A hydration pack is great for storing extra clothing, snacks, water, and necessary bike tools and/or other equipment.

-Waiver: A link to our online waiver will be emailed to you within 24 hours of your lesson.
+Waiver: A link to our online waiver will be emailed to you within 24 hours of your Mountain Bike Clinics.
 A completed and signed waiver is required to participate in a lesson with Alaska Trail Guides.